Barbados Youth Business Trust

 Junior Achievement Ghana

-Prince’s Trust International in partnership with Junior Achievement Africa, have been working across 5 Junior High Schools in Accra, Ghana to deliver a pilot of the Achieve Programme.
+Prince’s Trust International, in partnership with Junior Achievement Africa, are working across 15 Junior High Schools in Accra, Ghana to deliver an adapted, Skills for School focused, Achieve Programme.
+We’ve been partnering since 2019 and have delivered several pilot iterations and full cohorts supporting over 800 young people.

 Mentoring Trinidad and Tobago